actapia/uky-ngs-workshop-user-install/user_install/README.md

 ## Requirements

-Ideally, you should have a new ("clean") installation of Ubuntu 20.04 running on the x86_64 processor architecture.
+Ideally, you should have a new ("clean") installation of Ubuntu 20.04 or 22.04 running on the x86_64 processor architecture.
 On such a system, these scripts should be able to install the full UK/INBRE NGS Workshop environment.

 Unlike the [standard install script](../standard_setup/), this script should also be able to handle installation on some "dirty" systems where much software has already been installed.
-Of course, we cannot test on all such configurations, so the script may not always work on existing installations of Ubuntu 20.04.
+Of course, we cannot test on all such configurations, so the script may not always work on existing installations of Ubuntu 20.04 or 22.04.

 This script can also attempt a full or partial installations on other systems if the appropriate command-line flags are provided to the script.
 This may be